-With checkmates I want my audience to approach it as a game of chess.
-For a long time men have always been Kings and the women have always been pawned as a lesser sex.
+With “Checkmate” I want my audience to approach it as a game of chess.
+For a long time, men have always been Kings and the women have always been pawned as a lesser sex.
 For me checkmate is a celebration of women rising up to their God-given equal status with men which I consider as victory.
-In this artwork stands a man high, mighty and proud as a king and the measurements of status: how economy power measures the status of gender, man being on top of everything since ancient days and the red stiletto is a symbol of power.
+In this artwork stands a man high, mighty and proud as a king and the measurements of status: how economical power measures the status of gender, man being on top of everything since ancient days.
+The red stiletto is a symbol l use to depict power.
 It is a metaphor which sums up the finger that 'oppression'(sic) cunningly hides behind.
 You cannot oppress what is weak, it is inconceivable to oppress something that does not challenge you or one is not intimidated by.